 Two moderate spikes protrude from nose, one near the corner, the other centered.
 These become easier to see in later stages because numerous surrounding die lines fade.
 Pointed upper lip and slight clashing in open mouth, in some stages.
 Slight collar clash.
 Heavy pattern of die polishing in fields around bust.
 Nose clash under eagle.
 Unusual die gouge running diagonally through clapper, on all seen.
 Normal D mint mark, punched well right of center, with base level with bolts.

 Small, sharp spikes show inside open mouth and on tip of lip.
 They fade with die progression.
 Just a nub filling the corner between lip and nose makes this a C position clash.
 Extreme collar and goiter clashing, starting at base of neck and running all the way around chin, is visible on all stages and is primary visual.
 Crease through highest point of nose lines up with eye brow.
 Long parallel polishing lines in fields.
 Patches of die scratches and re-engraving lines found on design elements from hand working.
 Lower right side of bell obviously re-engraved.
 Small, heavy, normal D mint mark, just left of center and level with bell bolts.

 1952-D FVI Bugs Bunny D-1

-Two noticeable spikes from nose, one merged with upper lip, the other left of center.
+Two strong spikes from nose, one merged with upper lip, the other left of center.
 Some distortion inside closed mouth, but not well-enough defined to call clashing.
-Faint collar clash and faint nose crease on upper nose.
+Faint collar clash and faint crease high on nose.
+A very nice variety.
 Only notable die lines are behind hair, cutting into back of Franklin's head.
 Faint nose clash on right bell, just above bell lines.
 Normal D mint mark, just left of center, with base well below level of bolts.